I made something for you to try tonight, especially if you aren't resting well.

 For many people, the steady simplicity of a gentle rain helps induce relaxation and allow mind and body to rest more easily.
 If you're a light sleeper, these gentle rain sounds can block out other sounds in your environment that might wake you—like the sound of a snoring bed partner, a barking dog or a garbage truck.

 Rain sounds can also be among the most helpful remedies in easing your body and mind—particularly when you’re stressed, upset or just need to focus.
-Having them on softly in the background can help divert your attention away external sounds or racing thoughts and divert your mind to something more serene.
+Having them on softly in the background can help divert your attention away external sounds or racing thoughts and let you relax for sleeping.

 But why do nature sounds help us reduce stress so we can sleep?